yohaybn/Israeli-Financial-Overview/docs/system_design_document.md

-# Mabat Kalkli (Financial Overview) — System Design & Architecture
+# Mabat Kalkli (Financial Overview) — System Architecture & Design Document
-*Designed as a Senior/Staff Software Engineer Interview "Architecture Story"*

 ---

 ## Executive Summary & Architecture Philosophy

-**Mabat Kalkli (Financial Overview)** is a modern, self-hosted financial intelligence system designed to scrape, aggregate, categorize, and analyze transaction data from Israeli banking and credit card portals.
+**Mabat Kalkli (Financial Overview)** is a self-hosted financial intelligence platform designed to scrape, aggregate, categorize, and analyze transaction data from Israeli banking and credit card portals.

-Unlike traditional SaaS financial aggregators (e.g., Mint, YNAB) that process credentials in the cloud, Mabat Kalkli is architected around a **Privacy-First, Self-Hosted Philosophy**.
+Unlike traditional SaaS financial aggregators that process credentials in the cloud, Mabat Kalkli is built around a **Privacy-First, Self-Hosted Philosophy**.
 The system runs locally via **Docker** (or as a native **Electron desktop shell** for Windows), ensuring that highly sensitive bank credentials and financial history never leave the user’s home network.

-### Why Self-Hosted via Docker/Local Electron?
+### Rationale for the Local/Self-Hosted Architecture

-1. **The Trust & Privacy Trade-off**: Banking credentials (usernames, passwords, identity numbers) represent the keys to a user's financial kingdom.
-Forcing a user to entrust these credentials to a third-party SaaS cloud creates a massive security footprint and high liability.
+1. **Security & Trust Boundary**: Banking credentials (usernames, passwords, identity numbers) represent the keys to a user's financial assets.
+By restricting all decryption and ingestion actions to the local host, the system minimizes the attack surface and eliminates third-party cloud data liability.
 2. **IP Reputation & Anti-Bot Mitigations**: Israeli financial portals employ aggressive bot-detection and geofencing systems.
-Cloud IP ranges (AWS, GCP, DigitalOcean) are heavily blacklisted.
+Cloud IP ranges (AWS, GCP, DigitalOcean) are heavily blacklisted by financial institutions.
 Running the scraping workers on the user’s home machine leverages their **residential IP address**, bypassing typical cloud geoblocking and bot countermeasures.
-3. **Complete Data Sovereignty**: All transaction history is persisted in a local database, protected by OS-level file permissions rather than cloud database security systems.
+3. **Data Sovereignty**: All transaction history is persisted in a local SQLite database, protected by OS-level file permissions rather than cloud database security systems.

 ---